cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Lastly, it also lacks the GUI for non developer so they can navigate and learn about blockchain easily.\
 \
 === Anders Brownworth Blockchain Simulator
 Another blockchain simulator #footnote[https://andersbrownworth.com/blockchain/] I found is made by Anders Brownworth.
 This simulator has a graphical user interface (GUI).
-This helps visualises
+This helps visualises the process of mining blocks, the structure of a block, and showing how blockchain is connected.
+The overall simulator is being separated into a few tabs: hash, block, blockchain, distributed blockchain, tokens, and coinbase.
+Each tab explains a different concept in blockchain technology. \
+#figure(image("images/ander-hash.png"), caption: [Anders Brownworth's Simulator Hashing Process])
+This image shows the hashing process of Anders' simulator.
+It shows that you the block can take in any data, then the has will automatically be recalculated.
+The hash is shown to be a fixed length of 64 hexadecmial characters, which is an accurate representation of SHA-256 hash.
+The avalanche effect is also shown here as changing one character will drastically change the hash output.
+#subpar.grid(
+  figure(image("images/ander-beforeMine.png"), caption:[Block with data before mining]), <a>, figure(image("images/ander-afterMine.png"), caption:[Block with data after mining]), <b>,

+  columns: (1fr, 1fr),
+  label: <normal-test>,
+)
+This clearly shows blockchain as ledgers where transactions could be recorded in the data.
+When you input the data you the hash will be automatically calculated based on the data input.
+Then when you click the 'mine' button, the nonce will be adjusted until the hash meets the difficulty target, and the block turns from red to green.
+Although this is good representation of mining, a lot of details has been hidden here.
+For example, the mine button just changes the hash but didn't show any nonce changing or the process of mining.\
+\
+Moreover, the mining here takes less than 1 second to complete, which is probably not actually using SHA-256 to hash the block but maybe a simpler hashing algorithm as mining a block with SHA-256 hash function will take a long time and a lot of processing power, usually requiring mining rigs with multiple high end GPUs. \
+#figure(image("images/anders-blockchain.png"), caption: [Anders' simulator blockchain page])
+The simulator also shows that blockchains are made by blocks being connected together using the previous hash attribute.
+This is an accurate representation of blockchain.
+However, there is no concept of mempool where transactions are stored before being mined into a block.
+Also you are able to change the data in a block that is already mined, and invalidate the block and the following blocks.
+This is not an accurate representation of blockchain as once a block is mined and added to the blockchain, it is immutable and cannot be changed. \
+#figure(image("images/anders-peers.png", width:60%), caption:[Anders' Simulator showing peers having different copies of blockchains])
+The distributed page is just the same as the blockchain page but with multiple users in the network.
+Each user has their own copy of the blockchain.
+However, the simulator didn't show any process of propagating the blockchain through the network or how users in the network are connected at all.
+Instead I have to manually copy the blockchain data from one user to another user, which might not give me the same hash, nonce, and previous hash as the orignal blockchain.
+Therefore, this is a very inaccurate representation of blockchain network.
+#figure(image("images/anders-tokens.png", width:50%),caption:[Anders' Simulator Tokens page])
+The tokens page provides a more structured data input, as it provides a template for user to input who is sending tokens to who and how many tokens are being sent.
+This is a good representation of transactions.
+However, this is just a repetition of the block page but with a more structured data input.
+This makes the block page being quite useless as the tokens page provides a better understanding for learners anyways.
+#figure(image("images/anders-coinbase.png", width:50%), caption:[Ander's Simulator Coinbase page])
+Again, the coinbase page is just a repetition of the peers page which contains multiple blockchains which takes in the same data structure as the tokens page.
+Therefore, this makes the peers page being quite useless as the coinbase page provides a better understanding for learners as they know what goes into the data a block.\

+Limitations:
+- Anders' blockchain simulator allows users to mine a block before the previous block is mined.
+In real life, this is physically impossible because you will require the previous block's hash to calculate the current block's hash.
+Therefore, this is an inaccurate representation of blockchain.
+- The features in Anders' simulator is very redundant.
+For example, the block page and the tokens page are basically the same but with different data input structure.
+The same goes for the blockchain page and the distributed blockchain page.
+Therefore, this makes the simulator qutie confusing as they might think that those pages are showing different concepts in blockchain technology.
+The blockchain page is just a multiple of the hash page too.
+So only two pages are actually needed - the tokens page and the distributed blockchain page.
+- Anders' blockchain simulator allow users to remine an invalid block.
+In real life, this is not possible as once a block is invalid, all of its following blocks will also be invalid.
+Therefore, this is an inaccurate representation of blockchain.

 Both of the simulators on the internet allows you to change the content in a blockchain but this is not a realistic feature as in real life, once a block is mined and added to the blockchain, it is immutable and cannot be changed.
 This is misleading for learners as they might think that blocks in a blockchain can be changed.
 Features like mempool also isn't implemented onto the online simulators.
 This makes the idea of the process of converting transactions into blocks quite hard to understand.
-Therefore we could try to implement that.
+Therefore we could try to implement that. \

+Although Sean's simulator provides a way for blockchain to be propagated through the network, both simulators do not actually show you how the blockchain is being propagated through the network visually.
+Therefore, I could try to implement a visualisation of the peer to peer network and how the blockchain is being propagated through the network. \
+\
+While Sean's CLI require you to control the blockchain using different devices, Anders' GUI only allows you to run on one computer.
+However, due to educational purpose, I believe that it would actually be better to simulate multiple nodes on one computer instead of requiring multiple devices which learners might not have.
+Therefore, my blockchain simulator will target to simulate multiple nodes on one computer. \
 #pagebreak()
 == Initial Features
-In this BlockChain Simulator project, I will build a simplified model of BlockChain and mainly focusing on visualisation of different technologies, so that learners would be able to easily understand them.
-There will be one BlockChain running.
+In this BlockChain Simulator project, I will build a simplified model of BlockChain and mainly focusing on visualisation of different technologies, so that learners would be able\ to easily understand them.
+There will be one BlockChain running.\

 The final project will be running on a browser and has a Graphical User Interface (GUI).
 The project will be developed in HTML, CSS, and TypeScript with web workers.
-This allows the nonce to be rendered faster and also better simulate how blockchains are being mined as this is usually being done by a crypto mining rig - a customised personal computer that uses multicore CPU/GPU to solve cryptographic equations and verify transactions on a blockchain.
+This allows the nonce to be rendered faster and also better simulate how blockchains are being mined as this is usually being done by a crypto mining rig - a customised personal computer that uses multicore CPU/GPU to solve cryptographic equations and verify transactions on a blockchain.\

-Features
+\
+Features:
 1. Core Blockchain Mechanics
 - Block structure \u{27F6} index, timestamp, list of transactions, previous hash, nonce, and current hash, implemented by Object Oriented Programming OOP
 - Hashing algorithm \u{27F6} a simplified SHA-256 function